noook/spotify-client/README.md

 | [`getChapters`](https://developer.spotify.com/documentation/web-api/reference/get-several-chapters) | Get Spotify catalog information for several chapters identified by their Spotify IDs. |

 ### 🎙️ Episodes

+These methods can be accessed through the `episodes` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |